 * It would be as easy to fill out your taxes as it is to apply for a credit card.

-* Amtrak would be a cash cow instead of a 40 billion dollar money pit that has never recorded a profit.
+* Amtrak would be a cash cow instead of a 40 billion dollar money pit that has never recorded a profit

-* The government wouldn't have just decided that sending a manned mission to the moon, something we last did way back in 1972,
+* The government wouldn't have just decided that sending a manned mission to the moon, something we last did way back in 1972, now and for the foreseeable future is going to be beyond our capabilities.

 * Instead of trying to figure out what to do about our massive debt, Americans would be debating whether we want to cut taxes or save all the extra tax dollars we raise in a rainy day fund.